Taking part in a programme will call on you to apply your own time, effort and resources as an active collaborator in your own process.

 - Recreational wellbeing.

-Thinking about areas where you are doing well and those you would like to improve can start to shape your plan of action for advancement.
+Thinking about areas where you are doing well and those you would like to improve on can start to shape your plan of action for advancement.

 consider mapping your life landmarks